vasjaj/Scoreboard/README.md

 ## Client

-Initial ides was to implement it on React, but it happens that grpc-web does not support bidirectional streaming (StoreScore is bidirectional), so client is a simple go application.
+Initial idea was to implement it on React, but it happens that grpc-web does not support bidirectional streaming (StoreScore is bidirectional), so client is a simple go CLI application.

 ## Configuration